mmsr-workshop/mmsr-workshop.github.io/index.md

 ## Venue

-Our goal is to hold MMSR II during the calednar year of 2025, in a venue still to be determined.
+Our goal is to hold MMSR II during the calendar year of 2025, in a venue still to be determined.

 <!--- ## Contact email